xtendui/xtendui/.github/COMMIT_CONVENTION.md

 We use [Angular commit guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) to describe each commit.
 If you are not sure if your pull request introduces breaking changes or feature, just ask.

-Messages must be matched by the following regex:
+Messages must be matched by the following regex.

 ``` js
 /^(revert: )?(feat|fix|polish|docs|style|refactor|perf|test|workflow|ci|chore|types)(\(.+\))?: .{1,50}/